Religious Education (K-12)

 - Promotes the care and well-being of people of all ages through multi-generational services and special events

 In order to ensure that our children are well grounded in the many different aspects of our religious tradition, we have chosen three basic areas of religious education content with which we want our children to be familiar.
 We call these areas Pillars: Unitarian Universalist Identity, World Religions, and Judeo-Christian Heritage.
-Running with a three year cycle, we focus on one pillar each year.
 Using this approach, our children can build on what they have already learned without structured learning becoming obviously repetitive

 This Year’s Program